junxie6/property-and-real-estate-investment/README.md

 - [ ] When is the subject removal date?

-- [ ] How much are the property transfer fees?
+- [ ] How much are the property transfer tax fees?

 - [ ] How much are the deposit fees?

+- [ ] How much are the real estate agent fees?

 - [ ] Is my real estate agent available to process my case?